-The Company's order book continues to be at a good level however there are still component supply challenges as supply chains recover from the Covid-19 pandemic.
-Shortages of electronic components are having an impact on the supply of truck chassis and this with other component shortages may limit our ability to deliver units to customers in the short to medium term.
+The Company's order book is at exceptional levels due to high demand as customers seek to place orders early to secure products and avoid expected price increases.
+Supply pressures remain as supply chains recover from the Covid-19 pandemic.
+Shortages of electronic components are still having an impact on the supply of truck chassis and this with other component shortages may limit our ability to deliver units to customers in the short to medium term.